alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/1_decoupling_from_infrastructure/8 Validation.md

 - not user-friendly.
 - can be shown one at time.

-Form is a very web specific thing so it infrastructure code.
+Form is a very web specific thing so its infrastructure code.

 - we should never remove the validation from the value object

-Listing 8.11: Validating an ID using the repository.
+Validating an ID using the repository.

 ```php
 public function createOrderAction(Request $request): Response